 I don’t want to give you a false impression – I don’t spend as much one-on-one time with my kids as I feel like I should.
 I’ve always said that spending quality time with my kids is one of the hardest parts of homeschooling for me.
-By the end of the school part of our day, I’m ready to just sit down and relax for a bit – or I have to get dinner started.
+By the end of the school part of our day, I’m ready just to sit down and relax for a bit – or it’s time to get dinner started.

-Now that my kids are all teens and tweens, sometimes making time for quality time can be even more difficult.
+Now that my kids are all teens and young adults, sometimes arranging quality time can be even more difficult.
 They’ve got their friends – and their laptops, phones, video games, and social media – and, well, so do I. I’ve been trying to make an effort to be more intentional about spending time with my kids, though – especially one-on-one time.
 So, I thought I’d share my ideas with you – some that I’ve been doing and some that are on my to-do list.

 2. Go bowling.

 4. Play a game – video or board.